dspeterson/dory/README.md

 * Waiting for acknowledgements, and resending messages as necessary due to communication failures or Kafka-reported errors
 * Buffering messages to handle transient load spikes and Kafka-related problems
-* Tracking message discards when serious problems occur; Providing web-based discard reporting and status monitoring interfaces
+* Tracking message discards when serious problems occur.
+Dory provides web-based discard reporting and status monitoring interfaces.
 * Batching and compressing messages in a configurable manner for improved performance.
 Snappy and gzip compression are currently supported.
 * Optional rate limiting of messages on a per-topic basis.
-This guards against buggy client code overwhelming the Kafka cluster with too many messages.
+This guards against buggy clients overwhelming the Kafka cluster with too many messages.

 Dory runs on each individual host that sends messages to Kafka, receiving messages from clients through local interprocess communication and forwarding them to the Kafka cluster.
 Once a client has written a message, no further interaction with Dory is required.
 From that point onward, Dory takes full responsibility for reliable message delivery.
 The preferred method for sending messages to Dory is by UNIX domain datagram socket.
-However, Dory can also receive messages by UNIX domain stream socket or local TCP.
+Dory can also receive messages by UNIX domain stream socket or local TCP.
 The option of using stream sockets allows sending messages too large to fit in a single datagram.
 Local TCP facilitates sending messages from clients written in programming languages that do not provide easy access to UNIX domain sockets.
 Dory serves as a single intake point, receiving messages from diverse clients written in a variety of programming languages.
-Here are some reasons to consider using Dory:
+Here are some reasons to consider using
+Dory:

 * Dory decouples message sources from the Kafka cluster.
 A client is not forced to wait for an ACK after sending a message, since Dory handles the